ShoaibFarooqui/Project-Three/README.md

 https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses

 ## Data and Delivery
-Database is housed in a PostgreSQL Database.
+Database is housed in a noSQL Database.
 Flask API is employed to visualize dataset HTML/CSS, JavaScript.

 ## Back End